dorothysantos/quote-generator/README.md

 Remixed from a <a href="https://codepen.io/sarahmfrost/pen/MPejdW">pen</a> by <a href="https://codepen.io/sarahmfrost/">sarahmfrost</a> on CodePen.

-This pen was created for UCSC DANM 220 - Introduction to Programming for Artists.
+This assignment was created for UCSC DANM 220 - Introduction to Programming for Artists.